 Moreover, expectations are higher with the launch of HyperFlex version 3.0, which analysts see as the biggest update since the solution was launched.

 The new Cisco solution comes with a number of important improvements:

 - Multi-hypervisor support.
 Until version 3.0, HyperFlex had offered for VMWare ESXi only (considered the standard solution in enterprise virtual environments).
 With the new version, Cisco also added support for Microsoft Hyper-V.

 - Improved container management.
 HyperFlex 3.0 integrates the FlexVolume driver, which ensures better collaboration with the Kubernetes platform, allowing developers to create native Cloud applications.

 - Guides for specific developments.
 In order to help customers reduce development time, Cisco has created several implementation instruction sets validated for major enterprise applications (SAP, Oracle, Microsoft, etc.).

 - Performance monitoring in Cloud.
 With Cisco AppDynamics, administrators can centrally monitor, from a single console, the performance of hybrid applications that run through HyperFlex in public and private Cloud environments.

-- Workload o Cisco Workload Optimization Manager for HyperFlex provides detailed information on how workloads are performed across different types of infrastructure, allowing you to choose the best options.
+- Workload optimisation.
+Cisco Workload Optimization Manager for HyperFlex provides detailed information on how workloads are performed across different types of datacenter infrastructure, allowing you to choose the best options.

 - Increased scalability.
 Version 3.0 increases from 8 to 64 the number of nodes that can be included in a cluster.
 In addition, the new stretch clusters functionality allows the expansion of a cluster on a geographic scale (useful to multiple affiliates and / or workstations)